temenostech/temenos-platform-documentation/docfx_project/home/techguides/make-updates-cloud.md

-# Make Updates on a Cloud Environment #
+# Make Updates on a Temenos Continuous Deployment Environment #

 This document describes how to easily make an update of a T24 Cloud environment.
 Each Environment has an associated Repository for uploading different type of features based on Environment Template type, these features being deployed automatically to your Environment.